-In 2011, the population of the GDA was 1.8 million, up approximately 8.3% on the 2006 population of 1.66 million.
-The population of the GDA accounts for approximately 39% of the State's population.
+In 2006, the population in the GDA was 1.66 million, up approximately 18% on the previous ten year period.
+The population of the GDA in 2006 accounted for approximately 39% of the State's population.
 In the ten year period to 2006, the rate of population growth in the Mid East (37%) was three times the rate of growth in the Dublin Region (12%).
-Between 2006 and 2011, the rate of population growth in the Mid East (12%) outpaced the growth in the Dublin Region (7%).
-Between 1996 and 2006, the rate of growth in the Hinterland Area was three times the rate of growth of the Metropolitan area.
-During the period 2006 to 2011, the rate of growth in the Hinterland Area was twice the rate of growth of the Metropolitan area.
+Similarly, the rate of growth in the Hinterland Area was three times the rate of growth of the Metropolitan area.